Legislative & Public Policy Clinic Goals and Structure

 The Legislative & Public Policy Clinic provides a practical skills experience in researching, drafting, and pursuing adoption of California state legislative and public policy changes.
 Students will interact with client sponsors, elected and appointed officials in state government and their staff, lobbyists, and public affairs professionals.
 Students often work to develop coalitions and interact with the media in support of a legislative proposal.

 Students participate in a weekly instructional seminar.
 A total of 150 hours per semester is required.
-The Clinic is a year-long, 3 credit per semester clinic.
+The Clinic is a year-long, 3-credit-per-semester clinic, open only to graduating students.

 Prerequisites for Enrollment